 If the tool used any extensions during the run, the tool object SHOULD contain a property named extensions whose value is an array of one or more unique (§3.7.2) toolComponent objects (§3.18) that describe those extensions.
 If the tool did not use any extensions during the run, then extensions SHALL either be absent or an empty array.

-If extensions is absent, it SHALL default to an empty array.

 toolComponent object

 General